Abigail Binay

-Mar-len Abigail Sombillo Binay-Campos (born December 12, 1975) is a Filipino lawyer and politician who served as Mayor of Makati from 2016 to 2025.
+Mar-len Abigail "Abby" Sombillo Binay-Campos (born December 12, 1975) is a Filipino lawyer and politician who served as Mayor of Makati from 2016 to 2025.
 She formerly served in the Congress as Representative of Makati's 2nd District from 2007 to 2016, when she was succeeded by her husband, Luis Campos.
 She is also the daughter of former Vice President Jejomar Binay.

 Early life and education

 Binay was born on December 12, 1975 in Quezon City, as the second of five children and the second of four daughters of lawyer Jejomar Binay and Dr. Elenita Sombillo.
 She is the younger sister of Nancy Binay, a former Senator and her eventual successor as Mayor of Makati, and the older sister of Junjun Binay, the former mayor of Makati.

 She studied at the University of the Philippines Los Baños and received her bachelor's degree in human ecology, majoring in human settlements planning.
 She continued to the Ateneo de Manila Law School, graduating in 2001.
 She passed the Philippine Bar Examination in 2002.